Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks: Introduction

-Maximal scheduling or Longest-Queue-First algorithm are low-complexity alternatives to MW, but they achieve only some fraction of the maximal throughput region.
-Parallel Iterative Matching \cite{AOST93} and iSLIP \cite{M99} were shown to be 50\% throughput-optimal \cite{DP00}.
-On the other hand, Kumar et al.\ \cite{KGL02} and Dimakis and Walrand \cite{DW06} identified sufficient conditions on the network topology for throughput-optimality.
-Those conditions were further analyzed to obtain fractional throughput results about a class of wireless networks by Joo et al.\ \cite{JLS08} and Leconte et al.\ \cite{LNS09}.
-These algorithms are generally not throughput-optimal and require multiple rounds of message exchanges between nodes.
+Although several greedy algorithms reduce time complexity, they achieve only some fraction of the maximal throughput region.
+For example, parallel iterative matching \cite{AOST93} and iSLIP \cite{M99} have been shown to be 50\% throughput optimal \cite{DP00}.
+In addition, Kumar et al. \cite{KGL02} and Dimakis and Walrand \cite{DW06} identified sufficient conditions on the network topology for throughput-optimality.
+Joo et al. \cite{JLS08} and Leconte et al. \cite{LNS09} further analyzed these conditions to obtain fractional throughput results for a class of wireless networks.
+However, these algorithms are generally not throughput optimal and require multiple rounds of message exchanges between nodes.

-Simpler or distributed implementations of MW has been also extensively studied in the literature.
-Tassiulas \cite{T98} provides linear-complexity versions of MW, called `pick-and-compare', but it is known that they suffer from the bad delay performance.
-The works on this line also include a variant of MW by Giaccone, Prabhakar and Shah \cite{GPS03} and a gossip-based algorithm by Modiano, Shah and Zussman \cite{MSZ06}.
-However, these algorithms are specific to certain network models and still require high information (or message) exchanges for each new scheduling decision.
-A few years ago, it was proven that even fully distributed queue-based random access algorithms based on CSMA with very little message passing can simulate the MW algorithm asymptotically and hence achieve throughput-optimality in wireless interference network models \cite{RSS09, SS12}.

-However, the CSMA algorithms are known to suffer from the following two issues: the bad delay performance and the limited applicability to other network models.
-For the delay issue, Bouman et al.\ \cite{NBL13} formally established explicit lower bounds on the delay of queue-based random access algorithms.
-On the other hand, significant efforts have also been made to design CSMA algorithms with better delay performance, e.g., see \cite{SS10, LM11, JLNS11, HL13}.
-The limited applicability issue is rather technical: it is a technically tedious task to design similar CSMA-like throughput-optimal algorithms in other network models since one has to reproduce painful, long and routine proof-arguments for analyzing `time-varying' Markov chains in each different model, e.g., see the buffered circuit switched network model \cite{SS12}.
-The main motivation of this paper is for resolving these issues and goes beyond CSMA-like algorithms for achieving high performance guarantees and low implementation complexity, not sensitive to the underlying network models.